TheGrimsey/bevy_world_seed/README.md

 ### Generation

+- [ ] Biome Mapping

+*Mapping a place to a biome, the active biome should be usable as a condition for texturing and terrain rules.*

-- [ ] Feature Placement
+- [ ] Feature Placement (See FEATURE_PLACEMENT.md)

 *Placing things like trees & rocks.
 Should have conditions (don't place above X height, etc).
 Probably using scenes Needs a "exclusion zone" thing to stop from spawning in certain areas as well.*

-- [ ] Biome Mapping
-*Mapping a place to a biome, the active biome should be usable as a condition for texturing and terrain rules.*

-### Modifiers

 ### Distant future